alae-touba/software-engineering-notes/java-ee-spring/readme.md

 Now for each operation (i.e delete, read, update, etc) I will create a Driver class (Main class) that shows how to the operation.

 * create a class named **PrimaryKeyDemo**:

+    here we will see how to save entites without primary key value (primary keys will be generated automatically).

     ```java
     package org.example;